krenalis/krenalis/doc/src/exporting.md

 ### How Matching Occurs

-The comparison is done by comparing the JSON representations of the user property values in Chichi with the JSON representations of the user property values in the app.
+The comparison is done by comparing the JSON representations of the user property values in Meergo with the JSON representations of the user property values in the app.

 For this reason, it is also possible to compare properties with different types (e.g. `Text` and `UUID`, `Int` and `UInt`, etc…), as values with different types could still have the same JSON representation and match.

 **For example**

-* a Chichi user has a property `my_app_id` with type `UUID` and value `7315ad40-fbe9-4ae3-80eb-6fd06f22f1fd`
+* a Meergo user has a property `my_app_id` with type `UUID` and value `7315ad40-fbe9-4ae3-80eb-6fd06f22f1fd`
 * an user on the app has a property `custom_id` with type `Text` and value `7315ad40-fbe9-4ae3-80eb-6fd06f22f1fd`

 Even if the types of the two properties are different, the two values represented in JSON are: